AquilaCMS/AquilaCMS/README.md

 To install the latest AquilaCMS, you need a web server running node.js 12.18.1+ and mongoDB 4.2.5+.
 The package manager yarn 1.22.4+ is required.

+### System packages

+You must verify that you have these packages installed on your OS : g++ gcc libgcc libstdc++ linux-headers make python libtool automake autoconf nasm wkhtmltopdf vips vips-dev libjpeg-turbo libjpeg-turbo-dev

+On Windows you must download wkhtmltopdf : https://wkhtmltopdf.org/downloads.html and libvips : https://github.com/libvips/libvips/releases (beware of 32 or 64 bits versions)

 ## Installation